-The emergent / detector surveys on the 19th & 25th September 2024 were within the active bat season and the transects covered the entire site multiple times during the night.
-Weather conditions were good with mild temperatures of 10°C after sunset.
+The emergent / detector surveys on the 19th, 25th September 2024 and 14th May 2025 and dawn re-entry surveys 12th May 2025 and 21st May 2025 were within the active bat season and the transects covered the entire site multiple times during the night.
+Weather conditions were good with mild temperatures of 10°C after sunset/before dawn.
 Winds were light and there was no rainfall.
 Insects were observed in flight during the survey.